 This could easily be something you already own and maybe you’re ready for a new look.
 Shopping your home is the cheapest way to change it up.
 However, your local thrift store, estate sales, garage sales, and flea markets (even online markets) are brimming with possibilities.
 Oh, and don’t forget the curb!
 So much #trashure to be had out there…really!
 I certainly didn’t furnish my house by running to the local box store in a day.
 It takes time and patience to find all the jewels there are to be had, and that creates your home story.
 Plus, many of these places offer incentives, discounts, and sales that can make it even more affordable.

 This storage box is meant to be hung on the wall to store daily used items or even display decor inside as well.
 Is there anything wrong with this thrifted gem?
 Not really aside from some wear and tear.
 It just wouldn’t fit my decor…but…I can make it fit. mwahahaha.
 The dark stain and kinda funky finish was making me go bleh.

 Time to make it fit my decor because my expense is a few basic materials and a small amount of time.
-First, I remove the hardware and use my favorite stain-blocking primer and my Triangle Brush to seal all the odor and prevent bleed through.
+First, I remove the hardware and use my favorite stain-blocking primer to seal all the odor and prevent bleed through.
 Just FYI, that any piece with a cherry or mahogany finish that has had damage to it with scuffs and such will bleed through your paint.
 BOSS primer prevents all that and is an excellent odor barrier for smoke, etc. and prepares a great surface for accepting paint.
 This piece isn’t smoky, but I wanted that stain blocked.

 TIME TO PAINT